-In our opinion, the financial report of Compassion Australia is in accordance with the Corporations Act 2001, including:
+In our opinion, the financial report of Compassion Australia is in accordance with the Corporations Act 2001 and the Australian Charities and Not-for-profits Commission Act (2012), including:

-- (a) giving a true and fair view of the company's financial position as at 30 June 2014 and of its performance for the year ended on that date; and - (b) complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001.
+- (a) giving a true and fair view of the company's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - (b) complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001. - (c) complying with the requirements of Division 60 of the Australian Charities and Not-for-profits Commission Act (2012).